 A flexible cystoscopy is a procedure to check for any problems in your bladder using a flexible telescope (cystoscope).

-A cystoscopy may be recommended if you are getting pain, blood in your urine or repeated infections, or have an irritable bladder (a sudden and uncontrolled urge to pass urine).
+You may be getting pain, blood in your urine or repeated infections, or you may have an irritable bladder (a sudden and uncontrolled urge to pass urine).

 Are there any alternatives to a flexible cystoscopy?

-A scan may give some information about the cause of the problem.
+A scan may give some information about the cause of the problem but a flexible cystoscopy often leads to a diagnosis.

 What does the procedure involve?